-Claims submitted electronically will be paid no later than 10 business days from the date of receipt at Sector Services.
+Claims submitted electronically will be paid no later than 10 business days from the date of receipt at Sector Operations.

-Claims submitted manually will be paid no later than 20 business days from the date of receipt at Sector Services.
+Claims submitted manually will be paid no later than 20 business days from the date of receipt at Sector Operations.

 If a claim is fully rejected and subsequently resubmitted, the payment date will be calculated from the date of receipt of the resubmitted claim.

-What should I do if Sector Services has received my claim but the whole file has been rejected?
+What should I do if Sector Operations has received my claim but the whole file has been rejected?

 There could be two possible reasons for the whole file being rejected.
 In both cases, no payment will be made.

 A header level error means that there is something wrong with the structure of the file.